We’re talking exterior design trends for 2021 with Northface Construction today.

-In the last year, people have spent so much time at home and have been tackling tons of fun projects around the house.
+In the last year and a half, people have spent so much time at home and have been tackling tons of fun projects around the house.
 And once spring and summer roll around, it’ll be time to update that exterior.

 So you’re going to want to know what trends are coming up that can inspire your next project.
 Here’s what to expect in 2021.